hofiorg/dependabot-alerts/README.md

 # dependabot-alerts

-Script to fetch dependabot-alerts for all repositories.
+Script to fetch dependabot alerts for all repositories.

 ## Usage